nais/doc/content/getting-started/README.md

 ## Aquire the `nais:developer` role

 This role is granted automatically by being member of the AD-group called "0000-GA-UTVIKLING-FRA-LAPTOP".
-This is granted by your identity manager (identansvarlig).

-This role grants you the base access to the cluster.
+This is granted by your identity manager (identansvarlig) and will give you the base access to the cluster.

 ## Get access to operate your team's applications